moayes/natural-language-processing/README.md

 # natural-language-processing
 A playground that uses Xcode 9 and the new and update API in Foundation This playground uses Xcode beta, and it may not work with feature releases of Xcode 9.
-You can download the latest version of Xcode 9 from Apple’s developer portal (http://www.developer.apple.com).
+You can download the latest version of Xcode 9 from Apple’s developer portal: https://developer.apple.com.

 1. Create a `NSLinguisticTagger` object with `NSLinguisticTagScheme.nameType` scheme.
 `.nameType` scheme finds proper names like personal, places and organizations based on the context: